Senither/Hypixel-Skyblock-Leaderboard/README.md

     yarn

-While the dependencies are being installed go to the config file to setup the API endpoint URL, the config can be found at `web/assets/js/config.js`, once that's done and the installation have finished, you can now build the project.
+While the dependencies are being installed rename the config file from `config.example.js` to `config.js`, then set setup the API endpoint URL, the config can be found at the root of the `web` directory, once that's done and the installation have finished, you can now build the project.

     yarn prod